qcnotes/qcnotes.github.io/_posts/2024-09-21-Quantum-Operations-Part-II.md

 ---

 #### Open Quantum system:
-We have overlooked another important quantum system (i.e) open quantum system.
 How does open quantum system that interacts with its surrounding environment evolve?
 Does open quantum system evolve unitarily?
-The open quantum system evolution is called Quantum operations or Quantum channel or Quantum noisy channel.
+The open quantum system evolution is called Quantum operations or Quantum channel or Quantum noise channel.
 The open quantum system evolution is non-reversible and loses information in the process.

 Let us consider a system S with its Hilbert space $H_{S}$.
 The quantum system S is open system, and it interact with environment E. Let E's Hilbert space be $H_{E}$ and $\|e_{i}\rangle_{E}$ be its orthonormal basis.
 We can safely assume that the composite system S & E is closed quantum system, and it evolves unitarily $U_{SE}$ as depicted in the below figure.